EmilSV/WebGPUSharp/README.md

 For any other platforms, you will need to build Dawn from source and provide the native binaries yourself.
 You can use https://github.com/EmilSV/webgpu-dawn-build to help with building dawn for other platforms.

+## AOT Support
+WebGPUSharp fully supports AOT as it doesn't use dynamic code generation or reflection.
+You can also statically link the native Dawn binaries into your application but doing so requires building Dawn from source.

 ## Getting Started
 Here is a simple hello world triangle example using WebGPUSharp and SDL2(via ppy.SDL2-CS) for window creation and surface handling: